hK04/QuadraticEquationApproach/README.md

 # QuadraticEquationApproach
-First approach to developing at University
+First approach to developing at MIPT

 This program meant to solve polymoial equations with form of $ax^2 + bx^2 + c = 0$